wacncontent/CustomizeTool/addCommentOutput/articles/service-bus/service-bus-samples.md

 The Service Bus samples demonstrate key features in Service Bus (cloud service) and Service Bus for Windows Server.
 This article categorizes and describes the samples available, with links to each.

 >[AZURE.NOTE] Service Bus samples are not installed with the SDK.
-To obtain the samples, visit the [Azure SDK samples <!-- deleted by customization page](https://code.msdn.microsoft.com) --><!-- keep by customization: begin --> page](https://code.msdn.microsoft.com/windowsazure) <!-- keep by customization: end -->.
+To obtain the samples, visit the [Azure SDK samples page](https://code.msdn.microsoft.com).

 ## Service Bus brokered messaging